ewernqvi/mvc_rest_demo/README.md

   }]);
 ```
 Now we shall be able to see advertisements from the server, that is if we loaded
 some using CURL earlier.
-If we click and advertisment loading details will fail
+If we click and advertisement loading details will fail
 now, since we call the list service, which is a promise now, so let's adjust the
 advertisment.get method so it communicates with the backend.